robotnyc/wifi-ap/docs/installation.md

  $ snap install wifi-ap
 ```

-If you’re running at least snapd 2.17 all plugs of the wifi-ap snap will be automatically connected to the right slot.
+If you’re running at least snapd version 2.17 all plugs of the wifi-ap snap will be automatically connected to the right slot.
 If you’re running an older snapd version or a locally build snap you need to connect the plugs manually.

 You can verify with the following command that the relevant plugs are connected: